rcrunk/crunk.net/README.md

 anyway), and reimplemented using JavaScript which allowed the site to be completely static.

-Fast forward to today (2015), CSS and client side technologies have advanced, mobile devices have become ubiquitous, and crunk.net finally received a long overdue refresh.
+Fast forward to today (2015), CSS and client side technologies have advanced, mobile devices have become ubiquitous, and crunk.net finally receives a long overdue refresh.
 The changes include, but are not limited to:

 * Mobile friendly (as deemed by: https://www.google.com/webmasters/tools/mobile-friendly/?url=www.crunk.net)
 * Now a single page application.
 * Responsive (leverage Bootstrap: http://getbootstrap.com)
-* Leverage recent (and not so recent) capabilities of CSS; no longer are images for the logos, they are all done now using CSS.
+* Leverage recent (and not so recent) capabilities of CSS; no longer use images for the logos or buttons, they are all done now using CSS.
+* Use LESS (http://lesscss.org/) for stylesheet authoring instead of CSS directly.
 * All JavaScript rewritten in Dart/Angular.
 * Google fonts.
 * Social media tags for sharing on FB, G+, Twitter, ...